realworldocaml/book/en/guided-tour.md

 </note>

-Options are important because they are the standard way in OCaml to encode a value that might not be there --- there's no such thing as a `NullPointerException` in OCaml.
+Options are important because they are the standard way in OCaml to encode a value that might not be there; there's no such thing as a `NullPointerException` in OCaml.
 This is different from most other languages, including Java and C#, where most if not all datatypes are _nullable_, meaning that, whatever their type is, any given value also contains the possibility of being a null value.
 In such languages, null is lurking everywhere.

-In OCaml, however, nulls are explicit.
+In OCaml, however, missing values are explicit.
 A value of type `string * string` always actually contains two well-defined values of type `string`.
 If you want to allow, say, the first of those to be absent, then you need to change the type to `string option * string`.
 As we'll see in [xref](#error-handling), this explicitness allows the compiler to provide a great deal of help in making sure you're correctly handing the possibility of missing data.

 ## Records and Variants

-So far, we've looked only at data structures that were predefined in the language, like lists and tuples.
+So far, we've only looked at data structures that were predefined in the language, like lists and tuples.
 But OCaml also allows us to define new datatypes.
 Here's a toy example of a datatype representing a point in 2-dimensional space: